 Of the 449 respondents, 56% were family members, nearly 43% of whom had a child with special needs between the ages of 6-14 and 33% between the ages of 14-18.

-94% of the respondents agreed that students receiving special education services should be provided a diploma option if he or she can demonstrate progress on individualized education goals.
+94% of the respondents agreed that students receiving special education services should be provided with a diploma option if he or she can demonstrate progress on individualized education goals.

 Anybody who is able to learn despite their limitations deserves a recognition and an opportunity like the people who don’t have disabilities.